- City of Dover New HampshireBoard of the City Council

 Dear City of Dover, NH: Please Expand Organic Pilot Program

 Thank you for the strides you have taken in reducing toxic chemical use for turf care in the city and implementing the two organic test sites in 2015.
-Now that those are underway, we ask that you expand by at least two more sites per year, until all city owned land is maintained organically.
+Now that those are underway, we ask that you expand the program until all city owned land is maintained organically.
 We also ask that you implement a similar program for curbside weed control by putting together a plan and specifying safer methods to be used to control vegetation on sidewalk, curb and parking areas - and excluding any option for toxic products like the ones currently being used.
-Going forward, we ask that the City of Dover commits to stop using toxins in public places, to encourage toxin-free property maintenance for all new developments, and to provide education to businesses and residents about organic property maintenance and least toxic alternatives for weed control.
+Going forward, we ask that the City of Dover commits to stop using toxic pesticides in public places, to encourage organic property maintenance for all new developments, and to provide education to businesses and residents about organic property maintenance and least toxic alternatives for weed control.

 We ask that you take action to 'lower children’s risks for developing neurodevelopmental disorders,' because 'policies and actions are urgently needed to eliminate or significantly reduce exposures to these chemicals' as is stated by the scientists and medical experts of Project TENDR in their consensus statement on the contribution of toxic chemicals to neurodevelopmental disorders in children.